 To the extent possible, you should submit receipt notices of prior petitions.
 USCIS will determine, on a case-by-case basis, whether a petition was filed before the current I-94 expired.

 You can contact our law office to discuss your H-1B visa situation and whether or not you should have your petition amended.
-Contact us at 415-240-0083 The Law Office of Natalia Malyshkina
+Book a consultation at The Law Office of Natalia Malyshkina.